maxashoka3/Transport-Demand-Prediction/README.md

 # Transport-Demand-Prediction
-# This is the ongoing project to find the number of ticket on the Transport Demand Prediction
+# This is the project to find the number of ticket on the Transport Demand Prediction